 The mayoral race has two other candidates with potentially mixed heritage.
 A search in the national archives shows 25 results with the last name Cantrell, candidate Latoya Cantrell’s married name, who served in the Confederate Army in Louisiana.
 The last name Wilder, her maiden name, returned 56 results with that name who served the Confederate Army in Alabama, her paternal family’s home state.
 Cantrell has a very light complexion.
 It should also be noted that an Edmond Bagneris shows up in searches for Confederate soldiers in Louisiana, possibly related to Judge Michael Bagneris, also a candidate for mayor.

 Desi Charbonnet’s skin tone is very light.
 Her complexion is similar to that of many in New Orleans.
 Another prominent black creole family in the New Orleans political realm is the Morials.
 Current Mayor Mitch Landrieu often said during the monument removal process that “we need to reckon with our past.”
 From appearance’s sake, most people see Mitch Landrieu as white.
 But he too is mixed race as his great grandmother was African.
 The Landrieu family actually marked themselves black and mulatto on U.S. Censuses until 1920 when they began marking their race on the census as white.
 Landrieu has never addressed his biracial makeup, yet he lectures the public about the city facing its “messy past.”

 The three black Democrat candidates with ancestral ties to the Confederacy would likely prefer their past be erased than documented.
 Will this election be a time of racial reflection, a teaching moment from which leaders will emerge, or will they hide away from the topic and try to rewrite the past?
-If New Orleans is to have an open discussion about the past, candidate Desiree Charbonnet creates that opportunity.
+If New Orleans is to have an open discussion about the past, this candidate creates that opportunity.